bfjesso/jesso-decompiler/README.md

 make jdc

 ```

+To build the GUI application on Windows you can use the Visual Studio project included in this repository.
+Additionally you will need [wxWidgets](https://wxwidgets.org) installed.

 # CLI Usage
 If you run the CLI with the -h or --help flag, you will get a list of flags that can be used with the Jesso Decompiler.